uptoolkit/docs/docs/conventions/Default.md

 As said in the prologue, we have a very opinionated approach of the development.

-## Which programmation to choose ?
+## Which programmation language to choose ?

 By default and unless you know a programmation language where you feel comfortable you should choose Javascript/Typescript and NodeJS as primary language of choice.

-Every web developers in any kind of programmation language have to write often in javascript.
+Every web developers in any kind of programmation language have to write often in Javascript.

 This is of course a suggestion and a matter of taste and use case...

 The programmation language is not a religion it would be stupid to say that you have better french, italian, english, german scientists.
 Please don't be an extremist jerk thinking that a language is better than another...
 It's a matter of taste and knowledges and you can't judge a book by it's cover and most programmation language have now almost the same functionnalities like typing, interface etc.

+At the end of the journey, just choose a language where you are comfortable with, you can even compile Python using WebAssembly for the Javascript if you want too.

 ## Which kind of frameworks to use ?